BrotherZ11/BrotherZ11/README.md

 🎓 &nbsp;I'm currently studying Software Engineering at the University of Malaga and volunteer at Hackers Week.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and I learn quickly.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Cybersegurity, and Full Stack.\
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Cybersecurity, and Full Stack.\
 ✍️ &nbsp;In my free time, I pursue Video Game Development and Making Music as hobbies.\
 💬 &nbsp;I am open to chat about any project.\
 ✉️ &nbsp;You can shoot me an email at dzarzavillaborrego@gmail.com.
 I'll try to respond as soon as I can.\